-The Summer High School Internship Program (SHIP) is a competitive, eight-week, full-time paid internship for rising 12th graders.
+The Summer High School Internship Program (SHIP) is a competitive, eight-week, full-time paid internship for students between 11th and 12th grade.
 The program is specifically designed for students from backgrounds underrepresented in biomedical science.
-Selected interns attend an orientation day, then begin the internship with two weeks of hands-on training on laboratory safety techniques and skills in the Fred Hutch Training Labs.
+The internship begins with two weeks of hands-on training on laboratory safety techniques and skills in the Fred Hutch Training Labs.
 For the remaining six weeks, interns are paired and immersed in mentored activities in a Fred Hutch research group in Seattle.
 Interns also participate in research seminars, attend professional development workshops focused on college and careers, and enjoy social activities with their teams and peers.
-The program culminates with intern presentations to the Fred Hutch community.
+The program culminates with presentations to the Fred Hutch community.

 Interns are responsible for securing their own housing and transportation during their internship.
 The program does not provide or arrange housing.